Kelly Coleman: Professional career (1960–1964)

 On April 11, 1960, the New York Knicks selected Kelly Coleman in Round 2 with Pick 3 (#11 overall) in the 1960 NBA draft.
 Naismith Basketball Hall of Fame inductees Roberston (#1), West (#2) Lenny Wilkens (#7) and Satch Sanders (#9) were taken just ahead of him.

 On May 23, 1960, Coleman signed a contract with the New York Knicks.
 On Oct 1, 1960, Knicks placed the contract of Kelly Coleman on waivers and he became a free agent.
-It was said that Colemen had "little to no interest in the NBA" due to the low salaries at the time.
+It was said that Coleman had "little to no interest in the NBA" due to the low salaries at the time.

-Coleman then played professionally for the Baltimore Bullets (1960–61) of the Eastern Professional Basketball League.
+Coleman then played for the Baltimore Bullets of the Eastern Professional Basketball League (EPBL) during the 1960–61 season and won the EPBL championship in 1961.
 He followed that by playing two seasons (1961–63), for the Chicago Majors of the American Basketball League, averaging 14.2 points and 7.2 rebounds in 1961–62.
 In 1962–63, Coleman was 5th in the league, scoring at 19.0 points and 7.6 rebounds for Chicago.
 He ended as the 10th all-time leading ABL scorer and 10th all-time leading rebounder in the ABL.

 The American Basketball League had been founded by Abe Saperstein, who owned the Harlem Globetrotters.
 When the American Basketball League folded in 1963, Coleman played for the Globetrotters, who barnstormed throughout the country.

-Post retirement
+Post basketball

 Coleman earned a degree from Pikeville College.
 He became a teacher and worked for the Detroit Free Press.
 After retiring in Michigan, Coleman returned home to live in Wayland, Kentucky.

 At a Wayland homecoming event in 2018, Coleman reflected on his career.
 "All I did was play," he said.
 "It came natural, I guess.
 I started playing when I was in the eighth grade and it grew from there."

 Coleman died on June 16, 2019, at the Noreen and Greg Wells Hospice Care Center in Hazard, Kentucky.